Caruthersville Bridge: History

-The bridge was first proposed in the early 1940s.
+The bridge was first proposed in the late 1930s.
 A committee was created by both state legislatures to study the possibility of constructing the bridge in 1949.
 The site was chosen by the commission on November 18, 1952, which was subsequently approved by the Army Corps of Engineers on August 20, 1953.
 Construction of the bridge began in March 1969.
 The bridge cost and was opened on December 1, 1976, in a ceremony by Missouri Governor Kit Bond and Tennessee Governor Ray Blanton.
 It is the only bridge to cross the Mississippi River between Cairo, Illinois and Memphis, Tennessee, though the Dorena–Hickman Ferry also crosses the Mississippi in this area.
 It is also the only bridge to connect the states of Missouri and Tennessee directly.
 Interstate 155 connects Dyersburg, Tennessee (and the proposed Interstate 69) with Interstate 55 near Caruthersville, Missouri and Hayti, Missouri.
 U.S. Route 412, when created in 1982, was routed across the bridge.